omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - add click to hide/show scaling on workout detail and instance detail pages.
         - set default to hidden
 - ?remove number of times completed counter from instance_detail page?
+- style future/recent/past workouts as tabs on user page